LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 :dfn:`Nodes` represent the object structure behind a live LassoApp.
 This object structure is hierarchical, like a directory structure.
 The node tree begins with the "root" node.
-That root node has a series of sub-nodes and those sub-nodes have zero or more sub-nodes beneath them.
-In the case of the root node, each of its sub-nodes represent the currently installed and running LassoApps.
+That root node has a series of subnodes and those subnodes have zero or more subnodes beneath them.
+In the case of the root node, each of its subnodes represent the currently installed and running LassoApps.

 Each node has a name and this name is used when locating a particular node within the tree.
 Nodes are addressed using standard forward-slash path syntax.
 The root node is named "lasso9", so it is accessed using the path :file:`/lasso9`.
-The names of sub-nodes are appended to the path following a "/".
+The names of subnodes are appended to the path following a "/".

 .. code-block:: none